artorki/Reverse-Shell/README.md

 ## ● Reverse Shell
-Payload Reverse Shell to access the target system and execute commands.
+Secret access to the target system command line.
 Written for Windows

 ## Function
 Copying the file in the startup folder and automatically running it secretly after each time the system is turned on and sending information in Telegram